grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 "You had sex with this guy's wife Owen?"
 Percy jumped to the obvious conclusion and was already beginning to get angry.
 "And you didn't fucking tell us earlier?"

-[//]: # (Everything else is fuck this and fuck that, but when it comes to the actual deed its: have sex!)
+[//]: # (Everything else is fuck this and fuck that, but when it comes to the actual deed it is: have sex!)

 "I didn't know it was the same fucking guy!"
 Insisted Owen.
 "There's lots of submarine commanders in the world!
 What are the fucking chances?
-Besides, it didn't seem like he cared that much at the time."
+But the guy I'm talking about: I heard he lost a chunk of his arm in the fuckin' bight of a docking line years ago. ...And it didn't seem like he cared that much about his wife at the time."

 "How the fuck is that?"
 Percy interrogated.